vilaca/awesome-k8s-tools/README.md

-# Awesome List of Open Source K8s and Container Tools
+# Awesome index of Open Source K8s and container tools

 ###### *Every night at 1:00 AM GMT, the repositories listed here are scanned and organized based on the number of stars they've received from users.
 If you notice a tool repository that's not included, you can simply add it to the [repository index](data/repos) and then submit a pull request to contribute.*
 ### [Kubernetes](https://github.com/kubernetes/kubernetes) *Production-Grade Container Scheduling and Management*